testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 We are developing too fast, and it seems like there is no time to think about the functionality that we are developing, much less write it down <!-- more -->.

 Do requirements apply to software development and testing?
-The answer is definitely "yes", as the requirements are the starting point of any design.
+The answer is definitely "yes", as requirements are the starting point of any design.
 It is a universal principle across any field of engineering.
 It does not matter if you are designing a building, designing an aircraft, developing software for nuclear reactors, trains, or even a simple hello world program.
 Whether we like it or not, requirements have to be handled one way or another.
 As the saying goes “you can run, but you can’t hide" from them.
 When we don’t work with requirements, we do pay the price, as skipping them does not come with zero-cost but actually creates a drag on the whole software development process, irrespective of the software’s functionality.